On geometrically finite degenerations I: boundaries of main hyperbolic components: Boundary of

+The dynamics are modified in $S$ so that each edge of $\tilde{S}$ is fixed.
 The local degree function $\delta$ is defined to be the same as before the modification.
-The angle function at $a_i$ are modified with the following rule (see Figure \ref{fig:M}): \begin{itemize} \item If $a_ia_j$ is an edge where $a_j$ has a $1$ lower level than $a_i$, we set the angle of the tangent direction corresponding to $a_j$ to be $0$; \item If $a_ia_j$ is an edge where $a_j$ has a $1$ higher level than $a_i$, we set the angle of the tangent direction corresponding to $a_j$ to be $0^+$ if $j<i$ and $0^-$ if $j>i$; \item The other angles remain the same. \end{itemize}
+The angle function at $a_i$ is modified with the following rule (see Figure \ref{fig:M}): \begin{itemize} \item If $a_ia_j$ is an edge where $a_j$ is closer to $a_0$ than $a_i$, we set the angle of the tangent direction corresponding to $a_j$ to be $0$; \item If $a_ia_j$ is an edge where $a_j$ is further to $a_0$ than $a_i$, we set the angle of the tangent direction corresponding to $a_j$ to be $0^+$ if $j<i$ and $0^-$ if $j>i$; \item The other angles remain the same. \end{itemize}

-The dynamics are modified in $S$ so that each edge is fixed.
-We also modified the backward orbits of vertices in $S$ by pullback.
-Indeed, let $w \neq v \in \mathcal{V}$ be a preimage of $v$, and the general construction on backward orbits can be done by induction.
+We also modified $H$ on the backward orbits of vertices in $S$ by pullback.
+We will assume that $w \neq v \in \mathcal{V}$ is a preimage of $v$.
+The general construction on backward orbits can be done by induction.

 If $\delta(w) = 1$, then we remove the $1$-neighborhood of $w$ and glue back a copy of $\tilde S$.
 Note that there is a unique way of gluing back $\tilde S$ by the dynamics.

-If $\delta(w) \geq 2$, then the pull back is not unique.
-We add a vertex on the `midpoint' of each edge of $\tilde{S}$, and we define a degree $\delta(w)$ branched covering between two finite Ribbon trees $\tilde{S}'$ of $\tilde{S}$ is {\em admissible} if the branch locus is contained in the midpoints of the edges of $\tilde{S}$.
-We then remove the $1$-neighborhood of $w$ and glue back a copy of $\tilde S'$ by the dynamics.
-Note that we may introduce some new vertices in this pull-back step as the preimage of the full $1$-neighborhood of a periodic simple Julia branch point may not be in the Hubbard tree.
-The new vertices are defined to have local degree $1$, and the angle functions are defined by pullback.
+If $\delta(w) \geq 2$, then the pullback is not unique.
+First, we modify the simplicial structure of $\tilde{S}$ by adding a vertex on the `midpoint' of each edge.
+We call a degree $\delta(w)$ branched covering $f: \tilde{S}' \longrightarrow \tilde{S}$ {\em admissible} if the branch locus is contained in the midpoints of the edges of $\tilde{S}$.
+We call $\tilde{S}'$ an admissible $\delta(w)$ branched cover of $\tilde{S}$.
+The pullback is constructed by removing the $1$-neighborhood of $w$ and then glueing back a copy of admissible $\delta(w)$ branched cover $\tilde S'$.
+Similar to the degree $1$ case, the gluing is determined by the dynamics.

+Note that in both cases, we may introduce some new vertices as the preimage of the full $1$-neighborhood of a periodic simple Julia branch point may not be in the Hubbard tree.
+Those new vertices are defined to have local degree $1$, and the angle functions are defined by pullback.

 Let $\mathcal{T}$ be the tree after the split modification over all periodic Julia branch vertices.
-Then $f: (\mathcal{T}, \p) \longrightarrow (\mathcal{T}, \p)$ gives an admissible angled tree map.
-Removing vertices of $\mathcal{T}$ if necessary, we may assume $f$ is minimal.
-The different ways of splitting are the sources for the existence of self-bumps (see \S \ref{sec:sb}).
+Removing vertices of $\mathcal{T}$ if necessary, we may assume that $f$ is minimal.
+It then follows that